chloevanct/Shelfie/README.md

 - Provides statistics on usage trends

 ### On a more personal note -
-This problem domain grew from my challenges with skin conditions from high school.
+This problem domain grew from my challenges with skin conditions.
 I constantly suffered from small bumps, acne and scarring which made me very self-conscious growing up.
-Recognizing and abiding to make-up cleanliness and after-opening expiry dates has cleared my skin dramatically.
-Beyond a finite time bacteria and other microbes start to form in products which is a common trigger for many skin conditions such as acne and bumps.
-By following this principle over the past 4 years my overconsumption (for reasons above) has caused waste that cost me over a thousand dollars on unopened and barely used products.
-I got swept into the ebb and flows of trends that I often forgot about what I already have.
-Every moment I throw an item away I feel immense guilt for the waste of resources.
-I think about what better use I could have spent my money on and what useful value it could have provided me.
+Realizing and now, abiding to make-up cleanliness and after-opening expiry dates has cleared my skin dramatically.
+This is significant as bacteria and other microbes start to overcome preservatives by a certain period of time.
+If products are used beyond this time, it can commonly trigger skin conditions such as acne, redness and bumps.
+Following this principle over the past 4 years has brought light to my overconsumption (for reasons above), when unopened and barely used products are often thrown away.
+Swept into the ebb and flow of trends in addition to "out of sight, out of mind" behaviours, it is estimated that I could have saved at least a thousand dollars in the past 4 years.
+It makes me feel guilty thinking about what better value I could have gotten from saving or spending elsewhere.

 **To summarize**, I hope this application helps anyone with their skin, spending and confidence.
 At a higher level,